SSWConsulting/SSW.Rules.Content/rules/how-to-monetize-apps/rule.md

 * You are morally bankrupt
 * You would consider a sacrifice of your first-born child to the Devil in exchange for wealth to be a worthwhile transaction

+`youtube: https://www.youtube.com/embed/fKK9nVLvhGM`

 ::: bad
-`youtube: https://www.youtube.com/embed/fKK9nVLvhGM`
-**Example:** Pokemon Go, one of the most successful mobile apps of all time, combines the freemium model with micro-transactions to exploit a vulnerable subset of users.
-It's incredibly effective, but unethical.
+Video: Bad example - Pokemon Go, one of the most successful mobile apps of all time, combines the freemium model with micro-transactions to exploit a vulnerable subset of users.
+It's incredibly effective, but unethical
 :::

 ## Monetizing free apps